quarkiverse/quarkus-mfa/README.md

 1. Create an [MFA Identity Store](runtime/src/main/java/io/quarkus/mfa/runtime/MfaIdentityStore.java) implementation.
 This [TestMfaIdentityStore.java](integration-tests/src/main/java/io/quarkus/mfa/it/TestMfaIdentityStore.java) example can be used as a reference.

 1. Create login views or use SPA javascript to perform authentication actions.
-Please examine the HTML Forms and SPA examples in the [example project](example)
+Please examine the HTML Forms and SPA examples in the [example web application](example).